-Before joining the Bank in 1997, Jamie was a senior economist and research advisor at the Federal Reserve Bank of Philadelphia.
-He has served as a consulting economist to the Bank of England, the Reserve Bank of Australia, the Swedish Riksbank, the Bank of Japan, and the World Bank.
-Jamie is also a fellow of the Wharton Financial Institutions Center.
+Jamie has served as a consulting economist to the Bank of Japan, the Bank of England, the Reserve Bank of Australia, the Swedish Riksbank, and the World Bank.
+He holds a bachelor's degree and a doctorate in economics from the University of Iowa.